 of the First World War) has almost never been one country in modern

 Just like almost anywhere in Africa and in the rest of Europe, also in this

 region borders were but too often drawn on maps with little, if any, regard

 for such a thing as the language generally spoken in a particular area,

 especially when the language of the rich or powerful was not the language

 of the poor or powerless.

 After the defeat of Napoleon, the emperor's enemies thought it wise to have

-So, in the wake of a great military victory, the Netherlands did indeed
+Thus, in the wake of a great military triumph, the Netherlands did indeed

 become one country, or part of one country, with a considerable number of